kFYatek/tweakvec/README.md

   and relative horizontal position of luminance and chrominance signals.
 * Playing with obsolete tech is fun ;) I personally find SECAM artifacts charming, even if they're objectively awful ;)

+TweakVec was also used as a playground to research the VEC's capabilities when developing proper support for its features in the kernel.

 ## Usage